metricly/metricly-docs/content/api/api-datasources.md

 ### DELETE  from /datasources/{id}
 Deletes a given integration.

 Replace {id} in the above URL with the ID of the integration you want deleted.
 Any integration you have created can be deleted.
-Metricly provisioned datasources cannot be deleted.
+CloudWisdom provisioned datasources cannot be deleted.

 | Parameters | Required/Optional | Description |
 |------------|-------------------|--------------------------------------------------|